 - Permanent an appointment to a vacant position in the Competitive Class from an eligible list established as a result of examination, following successful completion of a probationary term; - Provisional an appointment to a vacant position in the Competitive Class when there is not an appropriate eligible list.
 A provisional appointee must take an examination whenever it is scheduled.
-Thereafter, a permanent appointment will be made on the basis of the eligible list resulting from the examination; or
+Thereafter, a permanent appointment will be made on the basis of the eligible list resulting from the examination; or a.
+A temporary/seasonal appointment may be made for up to three months where the need for such service is important and urgent without regard to any existing eligible lists.

-- Temporary an appointment to a position in the Competitive Class for reasons including, but not limited to: emergency work projects; planned termination of the position after a limited time; to replace an employee who is on a leave of absence; to fill a position funded through a temporary grant..
-If the position is in the competitive class, it is subject to the following provisions: - a.
-A temporary appointment may be made for up to three months where the need for such service is important and urgent without regard to any existing eligible lists. - b.
-A temporary appointment may be made for more than three months and up to six months by the selection of anyone on an appropriate eligible list regardless of ranking. - c.
-A temporary appointment for more than six months must be made from an appropriate eligible list from among the top three candidates willing to accept the appointment. - Contingent Permanent An appointment made from an eligible list to a position that is permanently encumbered by another employee.
+Temporary/Seasonal - an appointment to a position in the Competitive Class for reasons including, but not limited to: emergency work projects; planned termination of the position after a limited time; to replace an employee who is on a leave of absence; to fill a position funded through a temporary grant..
+If the position is in the competitive class, it is subject to the following provisions:

+b.
+A temporary/seasonal appointment may be made for more than three months and up to six months by the selection of anyone on an appropriate eligible list regardless of ranking.

+c.
+A temporary/seasonal appointment for more than six months must be made from an appropriate eligible list from among the top three candidates willing to accept the appointment.

+Contingent Permanent - An appointment made from an eligible list to a position that is permanently encumbered by another employee.
 The appointed person must serve a probationary period, but cannot become a permanent appointment until the position becomes unencumbered.
 At the time that the position becomes unencumbered, the contingent employee is granted full permanent status retroactive to the date of the original appointment.